Donmutalib/URL-Shortener-Microservice/README.md

-# URL-Shortener-Microservice
+# urlShortener
-A URL shortener ensures that you get the right messages out to your audience without taking up too much space in your social posts.
+A URL shortener ensures you get the right messages out to your audience without taking up too much space in your social posts.

 ## Motivation

 ### Goal

 ⚙️ Installation

 Clone the repo by running git clone git@github.com:backendkolawole/URL-Shortener-Microservice.git in terminal

 Create a .env file and set up the PORT variable